Discover Ireland : Nature (Biodiversity / Fauna & Flora)

 Several species of tern nest on the coastal islands, including Illaunmore, just off Glassilaun beach.
 One of Ireland's most beautiful beaches, near Leenane, with white sand and clear blue waters.
 You'll be in paradise.
 You won't be able to resist the little puffin, a friendly player and fine fisherman.
 It digs burrows in the cliffs, and the pair take turns brooding.
 A member of the penguin family, the puffin is a curvaceous bird.
 Sometimes called a clown bird because of its strange attitude in flight, it has small wings that it is obliged to flap very quickly.
 Add its multi-colored nose and you quickly understand the nickname given to this endearing bird.

 There are also a few rare species that can sometimes be spotted with a bit of luck.
 One of the rarest birds seen in Ireland is originally from Bermuda.
 It's the medium-sized cahow, Bermuda's national bird, and a symbol of hope for nature conservation.
-Long thought to have disappeared in the 1600s, it was found again in 1951, and further sightings of the Bermuda petrel have been made in Ireland.
+Long considered extinct in the 1600s, it was found again in 1951.
+Other sightings of the Bermuda Petrel have been made in Ireland.
 So we must never despair, but redouble our efforts.
 Today, thanks to the birds' electronic geolocators, there are an estimated 180 specimens.

 Whale and Dolphin Sanctuary